5 Things Your OBGYN Won’t Tell You

 Familiarize yourself with common reasons for induction like low amniotic fluid and going past 40 weeks beforehand so you have an answer when the induction conversation happens.

 In my experience, the further along a woman is in the labor process, the harder it is to disrupt the flow of oxytocin, which is the hormone that causes contractions.
 If a woman shows up at the hospital 1-5 cm, her labor pattern is more vulnerable to influences like adrenaline, which slows labor.
 If a woman shows up at the hospital 6 cm and up, her labor pattern is typically strong and resilient to any influences like adrenaline.
+To lower your chance of a cesarean, try laboring at home as long as possible.

 5. Plan for a natural birth.